FaixyX/Workout-Buddy/README.md

-# Mern
-There are two folders here.
-One is Frontend and the other one is Backend.
 This Project is based on the MERN Stack.
-It was my practice project.
+In this Project, I am implementing the Basic CRUD Functions.
+You can save your Gym Progress in it by maintaining a record of your workouts.
+You can add your delete your workouts in it.